Places to Eat

 http://www.cafefinasantafe.com

 This restaurant used to be Real Food Nation.
 They serve breakfast all day.
 Also sandwiches, burgers and salads.
 If you’re in a hurry and don’t want to sit inside, they have a drive thru.
-We’ve eaten here a few times, when the drive into Santa Fe seems like too much.
+We eat breakfast there often, when the drive into Santa Fe seems like too much.
 Everything we’ve had so far has been pretty nice.
-Closes at 3PM.
-Their Facebook page is offers a little more current information than the website.
+Hours are a bit odd, so check them out before planning to eat there.
+Their Facebook page offers a little more current information than the website.

 Santa Fe Brewery Tap Room in Eldorado (505) 466-6938IMG_1018